 Well, we have an armada, not quite as big as the Dunkirk, but we have people bringing boats from everywhere, just jumping in the water or getting their high-wheeled trucks and rescuing people.

-And it's just in this terrible time, it's so uplifting uh to see Texas come together as I knew they would.
+And it's just in this terrible time, it's so uplifting to see Texas come together as I knew they would.

-Everybody in life, they work their hardest to maybe get a down payment to buy the first home and and everything they worked their entire lives for, you know, now is just gone.
+Everybody in life, they work their hardest to maybe get a down payment to buy the first home.

-But they really to have a successful rescue, I think you've got every component in place, and that is you've got neighbor helping neighbor, which is amazing.
+But they really, to have a successful rescue, I think you've got every component in place.

 You've got local government, state government doing their job.

-Coordination seemingly to me with the federal government has been amazing also.
+Coordination seemingly, to me, with the federal government has been amazing also.

-Is there any one component that has gone shy short of the Houston mayor defending the decision not to evacuate, which I know has become a big controversy.
+Is there any one component that has gone shy short of the Houston mayor defending the decision not to evacuate, which I know has become a big controversy?

-Um he has uh he responded not just like a president would, Sean, but like the CEO of a company would.
+He responded not just like a president would, Sean, but like the CEO of a company would.

 You know, and that's how he thinks.

-And that is he's all a problem.
+And that is he saw a problem.

-Uh the governor contacted him with our needs.
+The governor contacted him with our needs.

 He contacted the governor.